MABelanger/mailatt/README.md

 # mailatt

-The first objective of this package comes from the need to get a daily backup of my email with attachments.
+The first objective of this package comes from the need to get a daily backup to my email with attachments.
 Let's say you need to back up a database every day and send a compressed file to the same email, several times a week as a cron job.

 ## Requirement
 Node.js v6+